tenze21/tenze21/README.md

-- 👋 Hi, I’m @tenze21 feel free to call me tenze,  that's what my mom and dad call me 😊.
+- 👋 Hi, I’m Tenzin Choeda feel free to call me tenze,  that's what my mom and dad call me 😊.
 - 👀 I’m interested in exploring the tech world and learning something new everyday.
 - 🌱 I’m currently learning computer science.
 - 💞️ I’m looking to collaborate on any kind of project that can help me learn and grow.